SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Description

-In some cases, Klippel-Feil syndrome occurs as a feature of another disorder or syndrome, such as Wildervanck syndrome or hemifacial microsomia.
+Klippel-Feil syndrome may occur as a feature of other disorders, such as Wildervanck syndrome or hemifacial microsomia.
 In these instances, affected individuals have the signs and symptoms of both Klippel-Feil syndrome and the additional disorder.

 Frequency

-Klippel-Feil syndrome is estimated to occur in 1 in 40,000 to 42,000 newborns worldwide.
-Females seem to be affected slightly more often than males.
+Klippel-Feil syndrome is estimated to occur in 1 in 40,000 newborns.
+Females are affected slightly more often than males.

 Causes

-Mutations in the GDF6, GDF3, or MEOX1 gene can cause Klippel-Feil syndrome.
-These genes are involved in proper bone development.
-The protein produced from the GDF6 gene is necessary for the formation of bones and joints, including those in the spine.
-While the protein produced from the GDF3 gene is known to be involved in bone development, its exact role is unclear.
-The protein produced from the MEOX1 gene, called homeobox protein MOX-1, regulates the process that begins separating vertebrae from one another during early development.
+Variants (also called mutations) in one of several different genes can cause Klippel-Feil syndrome.
+Three of these genes, GDF6, GDF3, and MEOX1, are involved in early bone development.
+The proteins produced from the GDF6 and GDF3 genes are necessary for the formation of bones and joints, including those in the spine.
+The protein produced from the MEOX1 gene, called homeobox protein MOX-1, regulates the process of separating vertebrae from one another during early development.

-When Klippel-Feil syndrome is a feature of another disorder, it is caused by mutations in genes involved in the other disorder.
+When Klippel-Feil syndrome is a feature of another disorder, it is caused by variants in the genes that cause the other disorder.

 Learn more about the genes associated with Klippel-Feil syndrome